gatein/gatein-portal/README.txt

   Packaging with JBoss-AS-6.0.0.Final
   -----------------------------------

-If you don’t have an existing JBoss-AS distribution, tell the build to automatically download it for you.
+If you don’t have an existing JBoss-AS distribution, the build can automatically download it for you.

 Issue the following command:

-mvn clean install -Dgatein.dev=jbossas6 -DskipTests -Pdownload -Dexo.projects.directory.dependencies=$CONTAINERS_DIR
+mvn install -DskipTests -Dservers.dir=$SERVERS_DIR -Dgatein.dev=jbossas6 -Pdownload

-If you have an existing JBoss-AS-6.0.0.Final distribution from jboss.org, unpack it into CONTAINERS_DIR directory so that you get CONTAINERS_DIR/jboss-6.0.0.Final directory.
+If you have an existing JBoss-AS-6.0.0.Final distribution, unpack it into SERVERS_DIR directory so that you get SERVERS_DIR/jboss-6.0.0.Final directory.

-Issue the following command:
+In this case you can issue the following command:

-mvn clean install -Dgatein.dev=jbossas6 -DskipTests -Dexo.projects.directory.dependencies=$CONTAINERS_DIR
+mvn install -DskipTests -Dservers.dir=$SERVERS_DIR -Dgatein.dev=jbossas6

 The packaged GateIn is available in packaging/jboss-as6/pkg/target/jboss.